acoolstraw/xdg-desktop-portal/README.md

 When it comes to processes, passing pids around is not useful in a sandboxed world where apps are likely in their own pid namespace.
 And passing pids from inside the sandbox is problematic, since the app can just lie.

+# Why is this not a GitHub fork?

+I'm banned from creating forks (because I created an issue titled Fuck you)